 That’s right.
-With the approval of your high school principal or counselor, AACPS students age 16 and older can take courses at AACC at half-price tuition while they’re still in high school.
+With the approval of your school principal or counselor, and with a GPA of 2.0 or higher, AACPS students can take courses at AACC at half-price tuition.
 The college credits gained may be transferable to a four-year college or university.
 This opportunity, formerly called Jump Start, allows you to tackle your first-year basics with math, English, psychology or science, or start exploring career options in architecture, business, information technology, homeland security, teaching and more.
 And it’s not just for public school students.

-Home-school students and students from partnering private school students can participate too!
+Home-school students and students from partnering private schools can participate too!

 Did you know our general education courses transfer to all of Maryland's public four-year schools?
 This helps you reduce the time it takes to graduate from college.

 Why wait and pay the full price later at AACC or even pay significantly more at a four-year college?
 Submit your ECAP application form for each term to receive the 50 percent tuition discount.
 Learn about the cost savings you get from enrolling in a few ECAP courses and two years at AACC.

 |Cost to Attend College all 4 Years||Bachelor's Earned through 2 Years at AACC plus 2 Years at Transfer University||SAVINGS

 when taking courses in high school

 |University of Maryland, Baltimore County||$46,072||$8,200 + $23,036 = $31,236||$14,836||$15,496|

 |University of Maryland, College Park||$40,720||$8,200 + $20,360 = $28,560||$12,160||$12,820|